jufab/graphql-grpc-helidon/README.md

 ### Implementation
 #### Server

-To start gRPC server, Helidon offer a specific server for that.
+To start gRPC server, Helidon offers a specific server on this purpose.

 You need to start a GrpcServer like this